 Playing an important role in Chinese cuisine, Shaoxing rice wine is commonly used for everyday cooking.
 It’s essential for preparing meat or fish, either in stir-fry or in braising dishes.
 It eliminates the unpleasant smell of raw meat (or fish) and adds an aromatic, rich flavour to dishes.
-In most cases, you only need a few spoons of rice wine, but for certain dishes, such as Drunken Chicken, Drunken shrimp and Red-cooked Pork Belly, you need to use a much larger volume of rice wine to create the desired taste.
+In most cases, you only need a few spoons of rice wine.
+But for certain dishes, such as Three cup chicken, Red-cooked Pork Belly, Drunken Chicken, etc, you need to use a much larger volume of rice wine to create the desired taste.

 If only a small amount of rice wine is called for in a recipe, you may replace it with dry sherry.
 Sometimes, especially for fish and other sea foods, white wine can also be used as a substitute.